jarviscanada/jarvis_remote_desktop/README.md

 ## Jarvis Remote Desktop (JRD)
+Jarvis Remote Desktop (JRD) is designed for for `Jarvis Java Cloud BigData Bootcamp` which allows everyone to work on the same development envrionment.

-Jarvis Remote Desktop (JRD) is a CentOS 7 based OS which is installed with the following softwares
+JRD is a CentOS 7 based OS which is installed with the following softwares

 - `VNC` (Virtual Network Computing) is a technology for remote desktop sharing, a form of remote access on computer networks.
 - `Xfce` is a lightweight desktop environment for UNIX-like operating systems.
 It consumes only about 256mb memory.